-The structural option within Civil and Environmental Engineering offers instruction and research in advanced concepts and techniques in the solution of complex structural engineering problems.
-A student seeking an MS Engineering in Structural Engineering must have a structural analysis course which includes statically indeterminate structures and junior or senior level courses in the design of steel and concrete structures.
+The structural option within Civil Engineering offers instruction and research in advanced concepts and techniques to develop innovative solutions for critical and challenging problems in Structural Engineering.
+A student seeking an MS Engineering in Structural Engineering must have at least one core course from each group (A, B, and C) to meet the core course requirements.
 Student study programs in structural engineering are developed with a faculty advisor to meet the needs of the individual.
-These undergraduate courses are core graduate course prerequisites and students deficient in these areas must take these courses before they can take advanced courses.
+Students should also meet the prerequisite requirement in each graduate-level course by receiving an approval from the instructor.

 In order to obtain the M.S.
 Degree in Environmental Studies, a student is required to have completed undergraduate courses in the areas of chemistry, physics, and mathematics.
 At a minimum, the following courses are required.
 University of Massachusetts Lowell (UML) course numbers are provided for reference purposes.
 Course work that is equivalent to the UML courses specified are acceptable.
 However, an official determination of prerequisite course equivalency will be conducted by UML faculty that teach the specified undergraduate course, or by the Environmental Studies Graduate Coordinator, only after the student has applied and been accepted into the graduate program.
 This list represents the minimum prerequisite course requirements.
 Additional undergraduate course work may be required to remedy academic deficiencies.
 Students will be notified of deficiencies in an acceptance letter.
 All deficiencies must be eliminated before a student can be classified as "fully matriculated".